-So, what did we do to keep the kids occupied, while being literally stuck inside the house with -20 degree temps outside?
+So, what did we do to keep the kids occupied, while being stuck inside the house with -20-degree temps outside?
 LEGOs, of course!
 And this is a post that I’m sure will resonate with many of you.

 Who among you fine readers didn’t grow up with those magical bricks?
 And those with kids?
 You probably have a few bricks stuck in your rug naps, dryer vents, and deck planks too…

 From what I’ve read, adults have been using LEGOs as a way to destress and decompress.
-Building something either from the instructions, or with your own creative blueprint can provide a form of therapy.
-In fact, I watched a YouTube video with my son about a troop stationed in Afghanistan who had kits sent overseas to him.
+Building something either from the instructions or with your creative blueprint can provide a form of therapy.
+I watched a YouTube video with my son about a troop stationed in Afghanistan who had kits sent overseas to him.
 Now back in the states, he builds sets to keep the PTSD at bay.

 So, we know these toys are very expensive, but they’re also a source of joy and can offer some real mental-health benefits.
-My hope is to keep our little household collection alive and well, but with a frugal spin on the situation.
+I hope to keep our little household collection alive and well, but with a frugal spin on the situation.

 For some background, the LEGO Death Star kit is massive.
-(No affiliate link there, btw.)
 It’s a $500 kit ($500!!!) before tax… and includes 4,016 of the finest black and gray plastic bits you could ever hope for in your collection.
 But who’s going to deny the most fanatic of Star Wars fans??

 Want to know how many pages this novel is?
 Two Hundred and Sixty Four!!!
 Gulp.
 But we all chipped in though, and before long, the Death Star began to take form.
 Only this version would be known as “Disco Death Star”, thanks to those beautiful purples, blues, oranges, and yellows that blend in with the grays and blacks that dominate the real deal.

 Nothing like a Midwest cold snap to reaffirm your love of plastic bricks, right??
 Well, to be honest, we got about 75% of this monster completed before we ran out of vital pieces.
-As Darth Vader said in Episode 3, “NOOOOO!!!”
+As Darth Vader said at the end of Episode 3, “NOOOOO!!!”

-And bonus, we now have lots of extra gray panels and parts to begin construction of the Millenium Falcon.
+And bonus, we now have lots of extra gray panels and parts to begin construction of the Millennium Falcon.
 (Mrs. Cubert just gave the biggest scoff you’ll ever witness.)